Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Local Trees

-\paragraph{Middle Trees.} An important feature of the middle trees is that they are maintained as weight-balanced binary trees.
-The path from any middle tree leaf $x_B$ (which is also a bottom tree root) to the corresponding middle tree root $x_M$ has length $O(\log(w(x_M)) - \log(w(x_B)))$.
-This property is used to bound the number of local tree nodes being traversed from any $\H$-node to its $\H$-parent via a local tree.
+The operations described in Lemma~\ref{lemma:middle-tree-operations} specifically maintain Invariant~\ref{invariant:middlerank}.
+As a consequence of Invariant~\ref{invariant:middlerank}, the path from any middle tree leaf $x_B$ (bottom tree root) to the corresponding middle tree root $x_M$ has length $\log(\f{w(x_M)}{w(x_B)})+O(1)$.
+This property is used to bound the number of local tree nodes traversed when walking from any $\H$-node to its $\H$-parent $v$ via the local tree $\L(v)$.
+In accordance with Invariant~\ref{invariant:middlerank}, two middle tree roots with the same rank may \emph{join}, and become children of a new middle node parent.